The Cliff Walk at Pourville: Composition balance

-During the painting process, Monet reduced the size of a rocky promontory at the far right to better balance the composition's proportions, in particular the sea and sky.
-It has also been noted that this secondary cliff was a late addition to the canvas, and was not part of the original design.
+During the painting process, Monet reduced the size of a rocky promontory at the far right of the canvas to better balance the composition's proportions, in particular the sea and sky.
+It has also been noted that this secondary cliff was a late addition to the painting, and was not part of the original design.
 The inclusion of another cliff top produces a second shadow mass, providing a balancing accent on the right side of the canvas.
 This balancing allows the two figures to be framed between the two shadows.
 Furthermore, an X-ray of the painting indicates that the artist originally painted a third figure into the grouping, then removed it.
 The omission of this figure emphasizes the solitude of the remaining figures in the setting.
-These alterations connect to Monet's broader concerns about defining the edges of a painting, which is seen in his other pieces, such as Vase of Flowers.

 Perspective

 Describing similar works by the artist, art historian John House wrote, “His cliff tops rarely show a single sweep of terrain.
 Instead there are breaks in space; the eye progresses into depth by a succession of jumps; distance is expressed by planes overlapping each other and by atmospheric rather than linear perspective — by softening the focus and changes of color.”
 Supporting this idea, most of the paintings in the Pourville series look in a north-easterly direction, pitching an uneven line of the cliff edge against the flatness of the sea.
-This canvas is split roughly at a diagonal and looks out at a 45 degree angle, which provides a view of the bluff in a step formation, rising from the lower left up to the top right.
+Cliff Walk at Pourville is split roughly at a diagonal and looks out at a 45 degree angle, which provides a view of the bluff in a step formation, rising from the lower left up to the top right.
 The juxtapositions of the cliff and the sea, along with the contrast between the ground and the openness of the sea and sky, heightens the sense of immediacy in the piece.